London City Passes | Which Tourist Pass is Best?

-The London Pass is an all-inclusive pass that allows you to enjoy as many attractions, tours, and experiences as you can within a set number of days for one set price (think of an all-you-can-eat buffet).
+Both the London Pass and the London City Pass from Turbopass are all-inclusive passes that allow you to enjoy as many attractions, tours, and experiences as you can within a set number of days for one set price (think of an all-you-can-eat buffet).

-All-inclusive pass is the most expensive type, but you could potentially save the most amount of money with the right pre-planning.
+All-inclusive passes are the most expensive type, but you could potentially save the most amount of money with the right planning ahead of time.

 Alternatively, there are passes that allow you to choose a set # of attractions and tours.

 These passes are usually offered in increments of 3, 4, 5, 7 or more attractions and you choose which attractions you want from a long list of top attractions.